-SCYP is a yearlong partnership between the University of Oregon's Sustainable Cities Initiative (SCI) and one partner in Oregon that engages students and faculty in courses from across the university on sustainability and livability projects in collaboration with the partner.
-The Sustainable City Year faculty and students work through a variety of studio projects and catalytic learning courses to provide students with real-world projects to investigate.
+SCYP is a yearlong partnership between the University of Oregon's SCI and one partner in Oregon that engages students and faculty in courses from across the university on sustainability and livability projects in collaboration with the partner.
+Faculty and students work through a variety of studio projects and catalytic learning courses to provide students with real-world projects to investigate.
 Students bring energy, enthusiasm, and innovative approaches to difficult, persistent problems.
 SCYP's primary value derives from collaborations resulting in on-the-ground impact and forward movement for a community ready to transition to a more sustainable and livable future.

 The question of sustainability applies not only to municipalities of all sizes, but also to a broad spectrum of disciplines.
-SCYP has included courses in Architecture, Arts and Administration; Business Administration, Business Management, Economics, Interior Architecture, Journalism, Landscape Architecture, Law, Planning, Public Administration, Nonprofit Management, Product Design, Geography, Environmental Studies, Digital Arts, and Civil Engineering (at Portland State University).
+SCYP has included courses in Architecture; Arts and Administration; Business Administration; Business Management; Economics; Environmental Studies; Interior Architecture; Journalism; Landscape Architecture; Law; Planning; Public Administration; Nonprofit Management; Product Design; Geography; Historic Preservation; Digital Arts; and Engineering (at Portland State University).
 Additional disciplines may be added, depending on the partner's needs and faculty interest.
 Many SCYP projects combine multiple disciplines to address problems from diverse perspectives.